-Fair value of loans and advances to banks approximates to carrying value because the balances have no history of credit losses and are short term in nature or re-price frequently.
+Fair value of cash and cash equivalents approximates to carrying value because cash and cash equivalents have no history of credit losses and are short term in nature or re-price frequently.

-Fair value of the deemed loan approximates to carrying value because it represents balances that are subject to floating interest rates that re-price within three months.
+Fair value of the deemed loan approximates to carrying value because it represents balances that are subject to a floating rate of interest that reprices on a quarterly basis.

-Fair value of receivables and payables approximates to carrying value because they represent balances that are non interest bearing and expected to settle within a short time period.
+Fair value of receivables and payables approximates to carrying value because they represent balances that are non-interest bearing and expected to settle within a short time period.